MasterKano/BITS/Jigoro Text (BIO Instruct).md

 BJJ Instructional Overview (BIO):
   The notes report generated from a single instructional transcript under this standard.

-Canonical identifiers / Canonical order:
-  The stable identifiers:
-  - Sections 0–8 and Annexes A–F.
-  Canonical order is the reference order used for commands, regeneration, and indexing.

-Reader Order / Physical order:
-  The required order of units as they appear in the assembled BIO file, optimized for linear reading.

-Dual-index contents:
-  BIO contents includes:
-  - Reader Index (detailed, physical order), and
-  - Canonical Index (minimal, reference order).
+Unified order (canonical = physical):
+  The numbering of Sections 1–15 is the physical file order and the canonical reference scheme.

 Deep Density:
-  High detail encoding of mechanics, constraints, decision points, cues, and transcript-derived distinctions (except Section 0 which is reduced density).
+  High detail encoding of mechanics, constraints, decision points, cues, and transcript-derived distinctions (except Section 2 which is reduced density).

 Transcript-Derived:
   All content originates strictly from the transcript without extrapolation, except:
-  - Volume/chapter headers where transcript lacks explicit titles (Clause 7A),
+  - Volume headers when transcript lacks explicit titles,
   - Minimal phrasing adjustments required for clarity,
-  - Reader Guide and indices inside BIO contents (Clause 4.21),
-  - Terminology-only typo normalisation (Clause 4.37),
+  - Terminology-only typo normalisation,
+  - BIO contents Reader Guide text,
-  - Annex F only (explicitly not transcript-derived), when requested.
+  - Section 15 only (explicitly not transcript-derived), when requested.

 Technique Card:
-  A structured technique entry format required for Section 4.
+  A structured technique entry format required for Section 6.

 Technique Card sparsity:
-  A rule allowing omission of unsupported fields rather than repeating “no content” stubs, while still forbidding invention.
+  Omit unsupported fields rather than inserting repetitive stubs; still no invention allowed.

 Terminology normalisation:
-  A naming/label correction process for high-confidence mis-transcriptions, with mandatory alias logging in Annex B (Clause 4.37).
+  Correct high-confidence mis-transcribed terminology labels while logging transcript variants as aliases in Section 13.

 System Diagram:
   ASCII representation of system logic under ASCII Width Rule.